 "We must attack his castle," she said.
 "Whatever comes of it, so be it!"

 As the men stormed the Commander's castle, an army of women came close behind.
-In short order, the Commander and his servants were all killed.
+In short order, the Commander was killed, and all his servants taken prisoner.

 "What do we do now?" whispered one.